publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schI/pt3/m__us_usc_t19_s2155.md

     (c) __General policy, sectoral, or functional advisory committees__

-        (1) The President may establish individual general policy advisory committees for industry, labor, agriculture, services, investment, defense, and other interests, as appropriate, to provide general policy advice on matters referred to in subsection (a) of this section.
+        (1) The President may establish individual general policy advisory committees for industry, labor, agriculture, services, investment, defense, and other interests, as appropriate, to provide general policy advice on matters referred to in subsection (a).
 Such committees shall, insofar as is practicable, be representative of all industry, labor, agricultural, service, investment, defense, and other interests, respectively, including small business interests, and shall be organized by the United States Trade Representative and the Secretaries of Commerce, Defense, Labor, Agriculture, the Treasury, or other executive departments, as appropriate.
 The members of such committees shall be appointed by the United States Trade Representative in consultation with such Secretaries.

         (2)